keyboardio/Kaleidoscope/README.md

 ## `MACRO` steps

-Macro steps can be divided into three groups:
+Macro steps can be divided into two groups:

 ### Delays